sergio11/headline_generation_lstm_transformers/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ### 🙏 Acknowledgments

-A big thanks to the developers of the Python libraries used in this project for providing the tools that made this work possible.
+Special thanks to the authors of the papers and libraries used in this project, including:

-Special thanks to any data providers, if applicable.
+* **Attention is All You Need** - The original Transformer paper.
+* **Hochreiter & Schmidhuber** - The original LSTM paper.